doomemacs/doomemacs/.github/PULL_REQUEST_TEMPLATE/documentation.md

 Thank you for contributing to Doom!

-Before you submit this PR, please make sure it is targeted at `develop` and not `master`.
+Before you submit this PR, please make sure it is targeted at the `develop` branch and not `master`.